 What is a dental service organization?

-Dental service organizations contract with dental practices to provide business management and support services, including non-clinical operations.
-This helps dentists to maximize their practice from a clinical perspective while relying on the DSO to handle the “business side” of their operations through professional office management.
-Not to be confused with dental group practices, which are simply groups of dentists with ownership stakes in the practice, DSOs position themselves as supporting the work of dentists by managing billing, IT, marketing, human resources, payroll, accounting, and purchasing decisions.
-Depending on the state they operate within, DSOs may acquire a dentist’s practice outright or provide contracted services through an independent entity.
+Dental service organizations contract with dental practises to provide business management and support services, including non-clinical operations.
+This helps dentists to maximize their practise from a clinical perspective while relying on the DSO to handle the “business side” of their operations through professional office management.
+Not to be confused with dental group practises, which are simply groups of dentists with ownership stakes in the practise, DSOs position themselves as supporting the work of dentists by managing billing, IT, marketing, human resources, payroll, accounting, and purchasing decisions.
+Depending on the state they operate within, DSOs may acquire a dentist’s practise outright or provide contracted services through an independent entity.

 DSO business models